lingochamp/FileDownloader/README.md

 | interface | description
 | --- | ---
-| onRequestStart(count:int, serial:boolean, lis:FileDownloadListener) | will be invoked when request to start multi-tasks manually
+| onRequestStart(count:int, serial:boolean, lis:FileDownloadListener) | Will be invoked when request to start multi-tasks manually
-| onRequestStart(task:BaseDownloadTask) | will be invoked when request to start the task manually
+| onRequestStart(task:BaseDownloadTask) | Will be invoked when request to start the task manually
-| onTaskBegin(task:BaseDownloadTask) | will be invoked when the task in the internal is begin(before pending)
+| onTaskBegin(task:BaseDownloadTask) | Will be invoked when the task in the internal is begin(before pending)
+| onTaskStarted(task:BaseDownloadTask) | Will be invoked when the task finish pending and start download runnable
-| onTaskOver(task:BaseDownloadTask) | will be invoked when the task in the internal is over(finish all lifecycle of the task)
+| onTaskOver(task:BaseDownloadTask) | Will be invoked when the task in the internal is over(finish all lifecycle of the task)

 #### `FileDownloadUtils`